yasir2000/openwrt-oldwiki-md/MediaMVPHowTo.rst

 The current version (revision H1 and subsequent, H2, H3, H4...) are "flash" devices that contain just enough flash memory to store the standard version of the application firmware.
 These may also be booted with third-party firmware from a network TFTP server, but there are differences in the boot procedure these follow.

-It is assumed that OpenWRT and network-attached storage (see UsbStorageHowTo) are already configured before beginning MediaMVP installation.
+It is assumed that OpenWRT and network-attached storage (see UsbStorageHowto) are already configured before beginning MediaMVP installation.

 A DHCP server (dnsmasq) is part of the standard OpenWRT configuration, and a TFTP server (atftpd or tftpd-hpa, latter is shown here) is installed using ipkg:
  * ipkg install libwrap